openingscience/book/_posts/2013-08-03-excellence_by_nonsense.md

 life can immediately answers these questions with an overwhelming “no”.
-Indeed, more publications increase the amount of printed sheets of paper, but this number does not say any more about the significance of a scientist or institute’s research activity than the number of played notes says something about the quality of a piece of music.
+Indeed, more publications increase the amount of printed sheets of paper, but this number does not say any more about the significance of a scientist or institute’s research activity than the number of notes played says something about the quality of a piece of music.

 Of course, measurements of scientific output are not as primitive as counting every written page of scientific content as scientific activity.
 Relevant publications are in professional journals, where submitted work is subjected to a “rigorous” and “objective” selection
 method: the so-called “peer-review process”.
-This should ensure that only “qualitatively superior” work is publisheded which then is regarded as a “real scientific publication”.
+This should ensure that only “qualitatively superior” work is published, which then is regarded as a “real scientific publication”.
 Thus, strictly speaking, the aim of the artificially staged competitions amongst scientists is to publish as many articles as possible in peer-reviewed scientific journals.

-However, also among scientific journals strict hierarchies exist, which are supposed to represent the average “quality” of the accepted papers.
+However, among scientific journals strict hierarchies exist which are supposed to represent the average “quality” of the accepted papers.
-In almost each scientific discipline there are a few, awe-inspiring, top-journals (A-journals), and then there are various groups of less highly respected journals (B- and C-journals), where it is easier to place an article, but where the publication does not have the same significance as an A-journal article.
-Publishing one’s work in an A-journal is therefore the most important and often also the only aim of a modern scientist, thus allowing him/her to ascend to the champions-league of his discipline.
-And belonging to this illustrious club makes it easier to publish further articles in A-journals, to secure more research funds, to conduct even more expensive experiments and, therefore, to become even more excellent.
-The “Taste for Science”, described by Robert Merton (1973), which is based on intrinsic motivation and supposed to guide scientists was replaced by the extrinsically motivated “Taste for Publications.”
+In almost every scientific discipline there are a few awe-inspiring top-journals (A-journals), and then there are various groups of less highly respected journals (B- and C-journals), where it is easier to place an article, but where the publication does not have the same significance as an A-journal article.
+Publishing one’s work in an A-journal is therefore the most important and often also the only aim of modern scientists, thus allowing them to ascend to the “Champions League” of their discipline.
+Belonging to this illustrious club makes it easier to publish further articles in A-journals, to secure more research funds, to conduct even more expensive experiments, and, therefore, to become even more excellent.
+The “Taste for Science”, described by Merton (1973), which is based on intrinsic motivation and supposed to guide scientists was replaced by the extrinsically motivated “Taste for Publications.”

 But what is actually meant by the peer-review process?
-When a scientist wants to publish a paper in an accepted scientific journal, the paper has to be submitted to the journal’s editors, who have established themselves as champions in their disciplines.
-These editors usually do not have the time to deal with the day-to-day business of “their journal” and thus there is a less accomplished Managing Editor, who is responsible for administrative tasks and receives manuscripts from the publishing-hungry scientists and who then puts the peer-review process in motion.
-The Managing Editor gives the submitted manuscripts to one or several professors or other distinguished scientists (the so-called peers) who ideally work in the same field as the author and therefore should be able to assess its quality.
+When a scientist wants to publish a paper in an accepted scientific journal, the paper has to be submitted to the journal’s editors, who have established themselves as champions within their disciplines.
+These editors usually do not have the time to deal with the day-to-day business of “their journal” and thus there is a less accomplished Managing Editor, who is responsible for administrative tasks and receives manuscripts from the publishing-hungry scientists and then puts the peer-review process in motion.
+The Managing Editor gives the submitted manuscripts to one or several professors or other distinguished scientists (the so-called peers) who ideally work in the same field as the author and therefore should be able to assess the work's quality.

 To ensure the “objectivity” of the expert judgments, the assessment is usually performed as a double-blind procedure.
 This means that the reviewers do not know who are the authors of the article to be reviewed, and the authors are not told by whom their paper is assessed.
-At the end of the peer review process, the reviewers inform the editor in writing whether they plead for acceptance (very rare), revision or rejection (most common) of the article submitted to the respective journal.
-Quite a few top journals pride themselves on high rejection rates, supposedly reflecting the high quality of these journals (Fröhlich, 2007).
-For such journals the rejection rates amount to approximately 95 percent, which encourages the reviewers to reject manuscripts in almost all cases in order to defend this important “quality measure”.
+At the end of the peer review process, the reviewers inform the editor in writing whether they plead for acceptance (very rare), revision, or rejection (most common) of the article submitted to the journal in question.
+Quite a few top journals pride themselves on high rejection rates, supposedly reflecting the high quality of these journals (Fröhlich 2007).
+For such journals the rejection rates amount to approximately 95 %, which encourages the reviewers to reject manuscripts in almost all cases in order to defend this important “quality measure”.
 Solely manuscripts that find favor with their reviewers get published, because although the